-- Do you agree that Existing Contracts are having a significant impact to Transmission Services Entry Reserve Prices? - 2.
+- 1. Do you agree that Existing Contracts are having a significant impact to Transmission Services Entry Reserve Prices? - 2.
 Do you believe there should be some remedy to limit/reduce/remove their influence? - 3.
-Should there be any treatment, different to the status quo, for ECs and how they are accommodated and charged in the Charging Methodology?
+Should there be any specific treatment of any, different to the status quo, for ECs when considering impacts of changing and how overall they are accommodated and charged? in the Charging Methodology?